Sophrinix/eabootstrap/README.md

 =============

 Post-analysis are performed in a spreadsheet generated after EA bootstrap's execution.
-It has basic statistics, performance, sharpe index, MFE points distribution, and other.
+It has basic statistics, performance, sharpe index, MFE points distribution, and others.

 Parameter optimization